 We are a research-intensive university and our teaching is underpinned by this research, with a focus on real-world relevance.
-Edinburgh Law School was ranked 2nd in the UK by research impact Grade Point Average (Times Higher Education, impact ranking, REF 2014) and 4th in the UK by research power (Research Fortnight REF 2014).
+Based on the 2021 Research Excellence Framework (REF2021), Edinburgh Law School is ranked 3rd in the UK for law for the quality and breadth of our research.
 Therefore whichever path of study you choose, you can be confident that the course material is drawn from the most up-to-date research available.

 Most of our courses are taught in a seminar style, but you may also experience lecture, debate, small group, and online classes.
 Our aim at Edinburgh Law School is to enable you to think for yourself, helping you learn how to make and develop your own arguments.
 We therefore encourage an interactive approach to teaching so that you not only learn from academic teaching staff but also discuss your ideas with your fellow students.

 The majority of our programmes are assessed through written assignment and all have a dissertation component, written on a topic of your choice with support and guidance from a dissertation supervisor.

 Edinburgh Law School is situated in the heart of the city of Edinburgh in the historic Old College just a few minutes' walk away from many of the city's famous attractions.
 Edinburgh is regularly voted as one of the most desirable places to live in the world and is home to around 100,000 students.
 Edinburgh is a unique historical city with a lot to offer no matter what your interests.

 Edinburgh has a varied social scene with a wide range of bars, clubs, cinemas, and music venues throughout the city.
 It is also home to 12 major annual festivals including the Film Festival, International Festival, and the Fringe Festival.